 A virtual celebration of sponsors and partners

-Despite the challenging times and the event being virtual, Narberth’s corporate sponsors generously supported “The Main Line Bike Race”, helping them fund their new state-of-the-art vehicle.
+Despite the challenging times and the event being virtual, Narberth’s corporate sponsors generously supported “The Main Line Bike Race,” helping them fund their new state-of-the-art vehicle.
 Sponsors of the day, among others, included Independence Blue Cross and the Main Line Health.
-Additionally, they were able to celebrate and recognize all their gold-level, silver-level, bronze-level and supporters virtually.
+Additionally, they celebrated and recognized all their gold-level, silver-level, bronze-level, and supporters virtually.

 The Main Line Bike Race will be back in 2021!

 Albert Davey, who was managing the project, is happy about the results of their first virtual “The Main Line Bike Race.” atlasGO offered him a valuable solution to his fear of not being able to raise funds in 2020. “atlasGO was a ray of light in a dark time for us!” says Albert.
 The Main Line Bike Race will be back in 2021 and will look to atlasGo for a two-week lead-up virtual race to add to their physical race.

 If you are interested in running a virtual campaign with atlasGO to raise funds, awareness, and engagement for your nonprofit organization, reach out to Magali – firstname.lastname@example.org